 TWO SCORES, TWO QUESTIONS

-Every metro area gets two scores, each answering a different question:
+Every metro gets two scores:

-STRESS SCORE — 7 WEIGHTED INPUTS
+STRESS SCORE — 7 INPUTS

 InputWeight